Performance improvement process

-Managers should send the colleague a letter to invite them to a first Performance Improvement Meeting, giving them at least 48 hours’ notice (template letter PIP1 - find on the intranet).
+Managers should send the colleague a letter to invite them to a first Performance Improvement Meeting, giving them at least 48 hours’ notice (template letter PIP1, below).

 If the colleague wants to be accompanied to the meeting by a trade union rep or another colleague, they should arrange this and let the manager know before the meeting.
 There’s more information on the role of the workplace representative in the Guide to Workplace Representatives.

 At the meeting, we’ll give the colleague the opportunity to talk about their performance.
 Then we’ll discuss any performance improvements they need to make and also what support they might need.
 The manager will record this in a Performance Improvement Plan (template below) and give the colleague a copy.

 Managers should agree a timescale with the colleague for the improvements to be made.
 This will depend on the type of role and the length of time the manager expects it will take to see an improvement in their performance.
 It’ll usually be a minimum of four weeks, although may be less than this if we believe we should be able to see an improvement sooner.

 After the meeting, the colleague will be sent a Performance Improvement letter (template letter PIP3, below), including a copy of the agreed Performance Improvement Plan.

 Colleagues should do their best to attend, but if they or their chosen representative can’t make it, they should tell the manager holding the meeting as soon as possible letting them know dates and times they can make and the manager will try to rearrange it for a time that works for everyone.

 If the colleague doesn’t turn up for the meeting, without telling us in advance, we’ll rearrange it and write to confirm the new details using template letter PIP2 (below).